lbryio/lbry.com/content/news/117-jordanbpeterson.md

 ---
 People do strange things for seemingly mystical reasons.

-Jordan Peterson cuts through the myst and get to the heart of, well, everyone’s heart.
+Jordan Peterson cuts through the myst and gets to the heart of, well, everyone’s heart.

 ![Jordan B Peterson](/img/news/jordan-inline.jpg)